luloxi/easy-everything/WORKFLOW.md

 `npm install --global hardhat-shorthand` to use commands like `hh compile` instead of `yarn hardhat compile`

+## Search for a specific line on a folder

+`grep -r -e "a specificline" /path/to/folder`

 ## Windows only (to get the Linux console)

 ### Install WSL (Windows Subsystem for Linux)